-Spinach, a leafy vegetable with more iron than any other vegetables, contain vitamins A, B, C and K. Spinach is also a body cleanser, with minerals such as calcium, iodine, iron, phosphorous and potassium.
-It is often recommended to fight anemia, depression and fatigue.
+Spinach, a leafy vegetable with more iron than any other vegetable, contains vitamins A, B, C, and K. Spinach is also a body cleanser, with minerals such as calcium, iodine, iron, phosphorous, and potassium.
+It is often recommended to fight anemia, depression, and fatigue.
 Because it is a powerful leafy vegetable, it is recommended to be consumed in moderation.

 Ginger is commonly used to treat various types of “stomach problems,” including motion sickness, morning sickness, colic, upset stomach, gas, diarrhea, nausea caused by cancer treatment, nausea and vomiting after surgery, as well as loss of appetite.

 There are many recipes for juicing and for energy drinks.
 Most of them recommend adding ginger for taste and for more added benefits.
 An energy drink should be made with fresh fruits and vegetables to get the full health benefits.

 There are risks and precautions with all vegetables and therefore one should learn about the potential of allergic reactions.
 I would also advise you to always check with your doctor before making any changes to your diet.
 Knowing your body is a good start for a healthy path.